morikatron/toio-sdk-for-unity/toio-sdk-unity/Assets/toio-sdk/Samples/Sample_ConnectName/Sample_ConnectName_Property/README_EN.md

 </div>
 <br>

+Before play or build:
+- Set `ConnectType` in the inspector.
+For `ConnectType`, refer to [Sample_ConnectType](../../Sample_ConnectType/README_EN.md).
-In the Inspector's "Local Names To Connect" section, you can add the Local Name of the cube you want to connect to.
+- In the Inspector's "Local Names To Connect" section, you can add the Local Name of the cube you want to connect to.
 (The Local Name of a simulator cube will be the name of the game object.)

+Runtime:
+- On startup, this app automatically connects to the cubes specified if scanned.

 ### Technical Highlights